projectEndings/Endings/articles/balisage_2022/06_references.md

 [Jakobsen and Orlandi 2016] Jakobsen, J., and Orlandi.
 C. 2016.
 “On the CCA (in)security of MTProto.”  _SPSM '16: Proceedings of the 6th Workshop on Security and Privacy in Smartphones and Mobile Devices, October 2016_, 113–116.
 New York: Association for Computing Machinery. [url](https://doi.org/10.1145/2994459.2994468).

+[Kratke and Imsieske 2016] Kraetke, Martin, and Gerrit Imsieke.
+“XSLT as a Modern, Powerful Static Website Generator: Publishing Hogrefe's Clinical Handbook of Psychotropic Drugs as a Web App.”
+Presented at XML In, Web Out: International Symposium on sub rosa XML, Washington, DC, August 1, 2016.
+In Proceedings of XML In, Web Out: International Symposium on sub rosa XML.
+Balisage Series on Markup Technologies, vol. 18 (2016). https://doi.org/10.4242/BalisageVol18.Kraetke02.

 [Molloy 2011] Molloy, L. 2011.
 “Oh, the Humanities!
 A Discussion about Research Data Management for the Arts and Humanities Disciplines.”
 In: JISC MRD - _Evidence Gathering_ 2011. [url](http://mrdevidence.jiscinvolve.org/wp/2011/12/16/oh-the-humanities-a-discussion-about-)

 [Morgan 2021] Morgan, Paige.
 2021.
 “Further thoughts on collectivity.”
 Blog Post, January 27, 2021. [url](http://blog.paigemorgan.net/articles/21/further-thoughts.html).